• Home

 Buffalo Version

-Swap the ranch for Frank’s RedHot or your preferred buffalo sauce.
-Use a thinner layer than you would with ranch because buffalo sauce is more liquid and can make the dough soggy if you go heavy.
+Instead of ranch, use Frank's RedHot or your favorite buffalo sauce.
+It's best to use a thinner layer than you would with ranch, as buffalo sauce is more liquid added which means it could make the dough soggy if you use too much.

 Use Rotisserie Chicken Instead

-If you want to skip the frozen chicken fingers, shred about a cup of rotisserie chicken and mix it with 2–3 tablespoons of cream cheese and a packet of ranch seasoning.
-Spoon a couple tablespoons of that mixture onto each crescent triangle instead of the chicken finger.
+To skip the chicken fingers, use about a cup of rotisserie chicken, shred it and combine it with 2-3 tablespoons of cream cheese and a packet of ranch seasoning Mix Then, place a couple tablespoons of that mixture on each crescent triangle in place of the chicken fingers.

 Cheese Swaps

-How do you make crack chicken crescent rolls
+How to make crack chicken crescent rolls step by step

 Storing Leftovers

-Leftover rolls keep in the refrigerator in an airtight container for up to 3 days.
-They reheat well — just know the dough won’t be as crispy as it was fresh out of the oven.
+You can keep leftover rolls in an airtight container in the refrigerator for up to 3 days.
+They reheat pretty well — just keep in mind the dough won't be quite as crispy as when they were fresh out of the oven.

 Reheating